 Built by public subscription over a century ago at the insistence of Queen Victoria, Gordon’s School is the national monument to General Charles Gordon of Khartoum.

 While Gordon’s School embraces modern ideas, General Gordon’s legacy of traditional values remains.
 The School’s ethos is that high performance without good character is not true success.

 To this end, it’s not just in the classrooms where students excel (90 per cent achieve A*-C Grades at A Level and 92 per cent more than five GCSEs between A*-C including English and Maths), successes are achieved in drama and the arts; debating and public speaking; dance and sport.
 The School also boasts an enviable record in attaining Duke of Edinburgh awards.

 While the individual is celebrated, the whole school unites for parades.
 Since its inception, students have marched and there has always been a Pipes and Drums band.
 Dressed in their blues uniform the students parade eight times a year and the School is the only one permitted to march along Whitehall – an annual tradition in remembrance of General Gordon.

-Set in over 50 acres of beautiful Surrey countryside within easy access of major airports and roads, the School is home to some 800 students and offers Residential (weekly and termly) Boarding from only £5,378 per term.
+Set in over 50 acres of beautiful Surrey countryside within easy access of major airports and roads, the School is home to some 900 students and offers Residential (weekly and termly) Boarding from only £6,074 per term (CEA accepted).

 Each student is assigned to one of the ten Houses – four residential boarding and six day boarding - and Inter-House competitions involving the majority of the students in all years are fiercely contested.